ids/cluster-builder-cloud/README.md

 # Instructions

-This currently builds a very barebones Kubernetes EC2 cluster, but can be further customized and extended.
+This currently builds a very barebones Kubernetes EC2 cluster, but can always be further customized and extended... it's IaC!

 ## Phase 1 - Packing the AMI